nickyout/webdriverio/_posts/commands/properties/2013-12-08-getCssProperty.md

       desc: A function returning with requested style value
 ---

-Get a css property from a DOM-element selected with a css selector.
+Get a css property from a DOM-element selected with a selector.